 SUGAR WAX: THE 100% NATURAL & EFFECTIVE RECIPE!

-In this article, we will share with you the differences between the two methods as well as the advantages of sugar over waxing.
+In this article, we will share with you the differences between the two methods as well as the benefits of sugar compared to waxing.

 SUGARING HAIR REMOVAL THROUGHOUT HISTORY

-Sugar hair removal dates back to the time of the Persians, in 1900 BC.
-The Egyptians, who were fond of smooth and hairless skin, also used sugar hair removal.
-A heated mixture of sugar, lemon juice, and water was applied to the hair, covered with a cloth, and then removed once cooled.
+Sugar hair removal dates back to the time of the Persians, around 1900 BC.
+The Egyptians, who appreciated smooth hairless skin, also used sugar hair removal.
+A warmed mixture of sugar, lemon juice, and water was applied to the hair, covered with a cloth, and then removed once cooled.

-Although hair removal is a relatively recent trend in European countries (over the past century), in Egypt, Greece, and the Middle East, sugar hair removal has been practiced for several centuries!
+Although hair removal is a relatively recent trend in European countries (during the last century), in Egypt, Greece, and the Middle East, sugar hair removal has been practiced for centuries!

 Unlike wax, which contains resins and preservatives, sugar paste is simply made of sugar, water, and lemon juice.
-It's even edible!
+It is even edible!

-Whereas wax needs to be heated to high temperatures, which can cause burns, sugar paste is applied at body temperature and won't burn your skin.
-It's also worth noting that a higher temperature causes tissues to swell, making hair removal more difficult and possibly more painful.
+Whereas wax needs to be heated to high temperatures, which can cause risks of burns, sugar paste is applied at body temperature and does not burn your skin.
+It is also noted that a higher temperature causes tissues to swell, making hair removal more difficult and potentially more painful.

 The sugar used for hair removal cannot adhere to living skin cells.
-Since these cells are naturally moist and sugar paste is water-soluble, it doesn't stick to living skin cells.
+Indeed, these cells are naturally moist and since sugar paste is water-soluble, it does not adhere to living skin cells.
 This means less discomfort for you and fewer skin traumas.

 Sugar hair removal is also an excellent way to exfoliate your skin as sugar removes dead skin cells.
-Additionally, it's gentle enough to be used multiple times on the same area to extract stubborn hairs without causing skin damage or irritation.
+Moreover, it is gentle enough to be applied multiple times on the same area to extract stubborn hairs without causing skin damage or irritation.

-This natural hair removal method is perfectly suitable for all skin types as it is hypoallergenic and non-comedogenic.
+This natural hair removal method is perfectly suited for all skin types as it is hypoallergenic and non-comedogenic.

-And if you're sensitive to pain, you'll be pleased to learn that sugar hair removal is also less painful.
-The paste wraps around the hair, making them pliable, while penetrating the hair follicle and lubricating it for a more complete and gentle extraction.
+And if you are sensitive to pain, you will be pleased to learn that sugar hair removal is also less painful.
+The paste wraps around the hairs, making them flexible, while infiltrating the hair follicle and lubricating it for a more complete and gentle extraction.

 Benefits of sugar for hair removal